-Our peer coaches are practicing scientists and engineers first and foremost.
-We train them rigorously to offer high-level conversations with their peers about technical communication.
-We focus as much on the Fellow experience as we do our clients’.
+Our peer coaches receive extensive training and mentorship; we focus as much on the Fellow experience as we do our clients’.

 If you become a Communication Fellow, you will…

-- Work <5 hours/week for the Communication Lab
+- Spend <5 hours/week on Communication Lab activities

-- Receive $2-3K/year to learn communication skills, coach your peers, and design other communication resources for your department
+- Have the opportunity to earn up to $2-3K/year to learn communication skills, coach your peers, and design other communication resources for your department

 - Participate in a year-long training (9 sessions x 2 hours each)